fullstorydev/grpcurl/README.md

 operate bi-directional streaming methods interactively by running `grpcurl` from an interactive terminal and using stdin as the request body!

-`grpcurl` supports both plain-text and TLS servers and has numerous options for TLS configuration.
+`grpcurl` supports both secure/TLS server _and_ plain-text (i.e. no TLS) and has numerous options for TLS configuration.
 It also supports mutual TLS, where the client is required to present a client certificate.

 As mentioned above, `grpcurl` works seamlessly if the server supports the reflection service.
 If not, you can supply the `.proto` source files or you can supply protoset